laudv/veritas/README.md

 ### Constructing an Additive Tree Ensemble or `AddTree`

 Veritas uses its own tree ensemble representation.
-You can manually build one to try Veritas out, or you can convert an existing ensemble using the `addtree_from_xgb_model` and `addtrees_from_multiclass_xgb_model` functions for XGBoost and `addtree_from_sklearn_ensemble` and `addtrees_from_multiclass_sklearn_ensemble` for scikit-learn.
-Converting representations of other learners should be easy.
+You can manually build one to try Veritas out.

 Here's an example of a manually constructed tree ensemble.
 (To execute this code, see `tests/test_readme.py`.)